ttag-org/ttag/docs/webpack.md

 ![webpack output](/img/output-without-ttag-plugin.png)

-> For more details you can look through the sources [`here`](https://github.com/ttag-org/webpack-precompile-example).
+> For more details, you can look through the sources [`here`](https://github.com/ttag-org/webpack-precompile-example).

 To be able to add translations you should add `.po` files and `extract` all tagged strings.
 Here are simple 2 steps to do this: